Digital Pipette HTTP Syringe Tool#

 Syringes:

 The current printed parts are designed to hold either a 1cc or 10cc syringe.
 Specifically, they are designed around the ones listed.
 If you are using a different volume or brand, you may need to re-design the mounting interface.
 At the time of writing, both of the above listed options are out of stock, so shifting to a more reliable vendor may be worthwhile.
+There is also a version of the 1cc syringe tool designed to work with a Hamilton glass syringe (PN 81320).

 Tips: We use a variety of blunt-tip luer lock tips with our syringe tools.
 We like these 20gauge, 50mm blunt tips for general liquid handling as they are stout enough to pierce silicone septa and long enough to aspirate liquid from the bottom of a 20cc scintillation vial.